Geraldine Heng, University of Texas, Austin

 The seminar will explore the intersections, productivities, and even potential drawbacks of using critical race theory, postcolonial studies, and decolonization as tools for understanding medieval studies' place in the world and shaping the field as a political and cultural actor--within and outside the classroom.
 The seminar will ask, what extant theories might effectively do this work?
 To what extent does medieval critical race studies require the development of entirely new theories and practices in order to approach medieval material in intellectually responsible ways?
 How might the methods of the various disciplines within medieval studies—literature and history, among others—intersect and diverge in effecting and continuing to establish a rigorous medieval critical race studies?

-Seminar participants are invited to contribute 7-9 page essays on any topic related to the seminar.
+Seminar participants will contribute 7-9 page essays on any topic related to the seminar.
 Papers will be pre-circulated among participants before the Colloquium.
 Participants will then present shorter, lightning-talk versions at the Colloquium.
 Participants are encouraged to consider pedagogy as well as research.
 Our classrooms are the most effective spaces for shaping medieval studies’ influence on the modern world.
 In recognition of this fact, the seminar will include discussion of teaching as well as an interactive and collaborative workshop in which seminar participants will lead Colloquium attendees in thinking creatively about the interaction of medieval studies and race in their classrooms.